-5.2.1 The lower-order centres in the Borough, and the many local shops, services and leisure uses such as pubs and social clubs, remain important in providing for residents' everyday needs close to their homes.
+- 5.2.1 The lower-order centres in the Borough, and the many local shops, services and leisure uses such as pubs and social clubs, remain important in providing for residents' everyday needs close to their homes.
 Their easy accessibility by non-car means of transport can also have wider benefits, including fostering healthier lifestyles by encouraging walking and cycling, supporting local businesses, and helping reduce congestion and the use of fossil fuels.
-They are, however, vulnerable to undermining by proposals such as for competing development at less accessible locations or for more financially rewarding alternative uses on their site, even when there is no inherent lack of viability and the use fulfils a local need.

-11. PPS4: Planning Policy Statement 4, Planning for Sustainable Economic Growth, 2009 5.2.2 The following policy sets out the hierarchy of centres in the Borough and seeks to protect and promote facilities within them and elsewhere where they serve a continuing local need.
+They are, however, vulnerable to undermining by proposals such as for competing development at less accessible locations or for more financially-rewarding alternative uses on their site, even when there is no inherent lack of viability and the use fulfils a local need. - 5.2.2 The following policy sets out the hierarchy of centres in the Borough and seeks to protect and promote facilities within them and elsewhere, where they serve a continuing local need.
 The policy goes further than the Government's PPS411, which confines its protection and promotion to facilities in centres and villages, as facilities away from centres can be important to urban communities too.